MarcDoughty/MarcDoughty.github.io/index.md

   * MDT and OSD
   * VDI, RemoteApp, VNC, SSH, and X11
   * PowerShell and BASH scripting
-  * CIFS/SMB and NFS
+  * CIFS/SMB and NFS file services
   * Endpoint and Datacenter Hardware
   * Networking technologies and traffic management
   * Packet/Network analysis (Wireshark and NMAP)
   * Security Architecture and Awareness
+  * Policy development
   * Planning, naming schemes, building queries, and automation

 **Stuff I'm hip to, but still training-up on**

   * Python scripting
+  * JAMF macos and iOS management
   * AWS and Azure cloud services
-  * Basic database maintenance
+  * Basic database maintenance and operations
-  * Getting used to using git for too many things
+  * Revision control systems (this resume is sourced in git)
   * Docker Containers

 **Certifications**